-Approaches in Highly Parameterized Inversion: KeyPEST, A Keyword Input Reader for PEST++ and PEST
+Approaches in Highly Parameterized Inversion: keyPEST, A Keyword Input Reader for PEST++ and PEST

-By Michael N. Fienen and Randall J. Hunt
+By Michael N. Fienen, Randall J. Hunt, and Jeremy T. White

 Abstract

 PEST (Doherty 2010a, 2010b) is a sophisticated parameter estimation software suite that has been developed over more than 20 years.
-As a result, the PEST input is relatively complex and includes many inputs that are not commonly varied during today’s parameter estimation activities.
-PEST++ was developedto simplify user access to the most used capabilities of PEST, but uses the same complex input of PEST.
+As a result, the PEST input is relatively complex and includes many input values that are not commonly salient during the majority of today’s parameter estimation activities.
+A derivative of PEST – PEST++ (Welter and others, 2012) – was developed for simpler and more robust user access to the most-used capabilities of PEST.
+However, PEST++ currently uses the same complex input of PEST.
 This, in turn, has made for an unnessarily high learning curve for new PEST and PEST++ users.
-These overarching concerns are addressed with the code KeyPEST, a keyword input reader for PEST and PEST++.
-KeyPEST is an object-oriented Python code that provides a means to convert keyword input into the appropropraite formate for the non-keyword input of PEST and, by extension, PEST++.
-The required number of keywords needed to initiate a PEST++ run is kept to a minimum by using a use-a-reasonable-default-value-unless-overridden-by-the-user concept.
-Default values can be overridden by including the optional keywords with new user-specified values.
-The code described here can translate the complete set of PEST++ functionality and a majority of PEST functionality.
-The code design is intended to be extensible, however, to facilitate aumgentation as PEST and PEST++ continue to be advanced in the future.
+These overarching concerns are addressed with the code keyPEST, a keyword input reader and translator for PEST and PEST++. keyPEST is an object-oriented Python code that converts descriptive keyword input provided by a user into the appropropriate native (complex) format used by PEST and PEST++.
+The required number of keywords needed to initiate a PEST++ run is reduced by using a default-value-unless-overridden concept.
+Reasonable keyPEST default values are used to populate PEST and PEST++ input variables unless the user choses to override the default by including the appropriate keywords with new user-specified values.
+The code described here allows a reader to access the the complete set of PEST and PEST++ using descriptive keywords, but frees the user from needing to populate all required PEST and PEST++ variables.
+The intent is to provide a software platform that allows new users access to the powerful aspects of PEST and PEST++ with minimal initial training, while still allowing access to all PEST and PEST++ functionality as their parameter estimation needs increase.
+The code design itself is also intended to be extensible, to facilitate aumgentation as PEST and PEST++ codes are augmented and revised in the future.

 Introduction